awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-iotevents-detectormodel.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Key`  <a name="cfn-iotevents-detectormodel-key"></a>
-The input attribute key used to identify a device or system to create a detector \(an instance of the detector model\) and then to route each input received to the appropriate detector \(instance\)\.
+The input attribute key used to identify a device or system in order to create a detector \(an instance of the detector model\) and then to route each input received to the appropriate detector \(instance\)\.
 This parameter uses a JSON\-path expression to specify the attribute\-value pair in the message payload of each input that is used to identify the device associated with the input\.
 *Required*: No
 *Type*: String
 *Minimum*: `1`